Last Updated 10/19/2020

 Status: The Financial Stability Task Force is continuing to make progress and develop solutions in the MPI focus areas.

-- Capital Stress Testing: The Task Force will coordinate with the ongoing work of the NAIC Group Capital Calculation Working Group.
+- Capital Stress Testing: The Task Force is coordinating with the ongoing work of the NAIC Group Capital Calculation Working Group.
 The Task Force will overlay a capital stress testing framework on the Group Capital methodology once it is finalized.

-- Recovery & Resolution: The Task Force has asked the experts on the NAIC Receivership & Insolvency Task Force to identify potential enhancements in three areas:
+- Recovery & Resolution: The Task Force is working with the NAIC Receivership & Insolvency Task Force on enhancements in three areas:

 - Evaluate current recovery and resolution laws, guidance, tools, to ensure they reflect best practices relevant for financial stability;

 - Consider what information in recovery and resolution planning applicable in other jurisdictions or to groups that may be systemically important could be most valuable for state insurance regulators to consider requiring of large cross-border U.S. groups; and

 - Evaluate whether there are any current misalignments between federal and state laws that could be an obstacle to achieving effective and orderly recovery and resolutions for U.S. insurance groups.
 The Receivership & Insolvency Task Force continues to research and develop answers and recommendations to the Task Force's requests.